Zyfurr/Zyfurr.github.io/index.md

         from pynq import Overlay
         overlay = Overlay("[bitstream file name].bit")
     ```
 7. This simple code snippet is all that is needed to implement your hardware design.
-Select your code snipped by clicking on the brackets next to it and hit the run button located at the top of the text editor.
+Select your code snippet by clicking on the brackets next to it and hit the run button located at the top of the text editor.
 If you get no error messages you have successfully loaded your hardware design.

 ### Running Your First Application
 1. Since the image you loaded onto your FPGA on the micro sd card contained a linux implementation you are now able to use a linux command line to compile and run programs on the FPGA.
 To do this first create a new text file in the home directory named 'Lab4.cpp'.